 The quality and character of each of our woven products begins with the careful examination and selection of premium, rapidly-renewable natural fibers.
 During harvest season, we work with farmers in close proximity to our weaving facility.
 By cultivating unique natural fibers in this way, we ensure that we leave a smaller environmental footprint.
 We select only the finest natural materials using strict measures for color, texture and durability.
-To be prepared for the loom, fibers are dyed, sun-bleached and hand-tied before a loom master weaves our signature textile designs.
+To be prepared for the loom, fibers are dyed, sun-bleached and hand-tied before our loom masters weave our signature textile designs.

 A tropical grass with hollow woody stems; mature canes can be used for manufacturing furniture and windowcoverings.
 The peel and husks can be used raw, and the inner peel can be spun into a thread to make a textile.